TheLostLambda/quizcrawler/README.md

       - [ ] Basic support
       - [ ] Pull out keywords / emphasis
       - [ ] Keep user answer & correct on screen together
-    - [ ] Targeted Revision (no answer needed)
-      - [ ] Brings up parent / siblings with context of the question
-      - [ ] Gives the notes with answer inside, but you need to find it
-      - [ ] Go up another level is parent / siblings are too small
   - [ ] Subject organisation
     - [x] Parse into a tree data structure (files are top level)
     - [x] Allow for menu based exploration of the tree
       - [x] Show actual tree preview
       - [x] Easy keyboard navigation (no return needed)
-    - [ ] Allow certain subjects to be bookmarked
-      - [ ] Stars out of 5
   - [ ] Persistence & Metadata
     - [ ] Save tree data / metadata
-      - [ ] TOML File
     - [ ] Record / save quiz progress
       - [ ] Save "sessions" (which question was I on?)
     - [x] Record how many times a question was answered correctly & incorrectly
       - [x] Have a single "mastery" number (higher -> less asked)
     - [ ] Record the last time questions were asked
+  - [ ] Interface
+    - [ ] Main screen
+      - [ ] List of quizzes due for review (spaced reps)
+        - [ ] Based on last time seen & mastery
+      - [x] Explore the tree
+    - [ ] When asking a question display the tree path for context
+    - [ ] Colour coding / fancy terminal witchcraft
+      - [x] Clear screen
+      - [x] No return
+      - [ ] Colour by mastery
+      - [x] Colour by right / wrong
+  - [ ] Presentation & Publication
+    - [ ] Formal & professional release notes + feature list on Gitlab
+    - [ ] Add to CODING section of my website
+    - [ ] Produce a video showcasing usage and features
+### v1.0.0
+  - [ ] Support more question types
+    - [ ] Tables
+  - [ ] More Quiz Types
+    - [ ] Fill in the blanks
+      - [ ] Focus cutting out keywords
+    - [ ] Targeted Revision (no answer needed)
+      - [ ] Brings up parent / siblings with context of the question
+      - [ ] Gives the notes with answer inside, but you need to find it
+      - [ ] Go up another level is parent / siblings are too small
+  - [ ] Better Subject organisation
+    - [ ] Allow certain subjects to be bookmarked
+      - [ ] Stars out of 5
+  - [ ] More Persistence & Metadata
     - [ ] Store which types of question each bit of info best fits with
       - [ ] Quiz type preference
       - [ ] Strictness preference
-  - [ ] Interface
+  - [ ] More Flexible Interface
     - [ ] Main screen
-      - [ ] List of quizzes due for review (spaced reps)
-        - [ ] Based on last time seen & mastery
-      - [ ] Explore the tree
       - [ ] View the bookmarks / stars ranking
       - [ ] Sort by difficulty / mastery (most needed)
         - [ ] Show mastery percent (inverse difficulty)
     - [ ] Quiz tweaker: Allows for viewing & setting
-    - [ ] When asking a question display the tree path for context
     - [ ] More colour coding / fancy terminal witchcraft
-      - [x] Clear screen
-      - [x] No return
-      - [ ] Colour by mastery
-      - [ ] Colour by right / wrong
       - [ ] Colour answers diffs
       - [ ] Rankings in tree view
       - [ ] Fun effect motivational messages
     - [ ] Motivational & informative messages
       - [ ] After each question
       - [ ] Mastery memes / jokes
-  - [0/3] Presentation & Publication
+  - [ ] Presentation & Publication
     - [ ] Formal & professional release notes + feature list on Gitlab
-    - [ ] Add to CODING section of my website
     - [ ] Produce a video showcasing usage and features

 ## TODO